 With a new reorganization from 1987 (which remained until 1992), the Institute was made up of 2 Structural Research Units (UEI): Environmental Geology and Geophysics.
-In late 1988, the name of the center became Instituto de Ciencias de la Tierra Jaume Almera (ICTJA).
+In late 1988, the institute was renamed as Instituto de Ciencias de la Tierra Jaume Almera (ICTJA).
 Dr. E. Banda was the director between 1988 and 1991.

 Since 1993, the ICTJA had 3 Structural Research Units (UEI): Geophysics, Environmental Geology and Natural Hazards.
 These UEIs (Departments from 1994) remained until 2005 with slight name changes.
 Dr. A López Soler became director between 1991 and 2000, Dr. M. Torné between 2000 and 2001, and Dr. C. Ayora between 2001 and 2005.
-Moreover, being director Dr. M. Fernandez (2005-2012), the Institute was reorganized in 2006 into 4 departments: Sedimentary Geology, Environmental Geosciences and Crystallography, Structure and Dynamics of the Earth, and Geophysics and Geohazards.
+Moreover, being director Dr. Manel Fernández (2005-2012), the Institute was reorganized in 2006 into 4 departments: Sedimentary Geology, Environmental Geosciences and Crystallography, Structure and Dynamics of the Earth, and Geophysics and Geohazards.

 There was a restructuring of CSIC in 2008 and a group of researchers from the Institute together with researchers from the Instituto de Investigaciones Químicas y Ambientales and from the Instituto de Biología Molecular de Barcelona created the new Instituto de Diagnóstico Ambiental y del Agua.
 In 2009, ICTJA had 2 research departments: Earth’s Structure and Dynamics and Crystallography, and Environmental Geology and Geohazards.